 Where can I find the latest version of PMPro’s frontend page templates?

 If you are looking for the latest default PMPro templates, you can find them in the /plugins/paid-memberships-pro/pages folder.
-The latest plugin can be downloaded from WordPress.org here or accessed via GitHub.
+The latest version can be downloaded here or accessed via GitHub.
 These files can also be accessed via S/FTP to your hosting environment (if your current PMPro installation is up to date).

 I’m not a developer.
 How do I get this outdated templates message to go away?